vakho10/refute-jw/README.md

-# refute-jw
+# Refute Jehovah's Witnesses
-A website with the arguments to refute Jehovah's witnesses on the fly
+A website with the arguments to refute Jehovah's witnesses on the fly.